 This year's season concludes with a concert by Germany's most distinguished violinist, Isabelle Faust, (Saturday 13 June 2015), in a programme that surveys all the violin sonatas of Johannes Brahms.
 She is partnered by great Russian pianist Alexander Melnikov, whose recording of the Shostakovich Preludes and Fugues was included in BBC Music Magazine's '50 Greatest Recordings of All Time'.

 As ever, Camerata Musica records its thanks to the sponsors of this year's programme, who, as in previous years, enable us to make fully half the tickets at all concerts available to students at generously subsidized prices.
-A munificent benefaction from Mr and Mrs Adam Horne has provided core funding for the entire programme, and we are also grateful to sponsors of individual concerts - in particular to Sir Ralph Kohn, sponsor of the Daniil Trifonov concert; Mr Dilip Chandra sponsor of the Takács Quartet concert; to Mr and Mrs Thomas Murphy, sponors of the recital by Rafał Blechacz; and Mr Fred Shahrabani, for his sponsorhip of the Faust-Melnikov recital.
+A munificent benefaction from Mr and Mrs Adam Horne has provided core funding for the entire programme, and we are also grateful to sponsors of individual concerts - in particular to Sir Ralph Kohn, sponsor of the Daniil Trifonov concert; Mr Dilip Chandra sponsor of the Takács Quartet concert; to Mr and Mrs Thomas Murphy, sponsors of the recital by Rafał Blechacz; and Mr Fred Shahrabani, for his sponsorship of the Faust-Melnikov recital.